ojadeyemi/ojadeyemi/README.md

 ### I'm a Computer Science Student at the Lassonde School of Engineering at York University

-- 👨‍💻 I’m currently a Data Engineer at Maple Leaf Sports and Entertainment.
+- 👨‍💻 I’m currently building [NorthScore](https://northscore.ca) (a sports technology platform unifying Canadian sports data and content into one hub)
 - 💪🏼 Future Goals: Dive into machine learning, artificial intelligence, data science and engineering.
 - ⚡ Fun fact: Music and team sports (🏀 ⚽ 🏈) are my  favourite hobbies.